Headspace_logo_svg

 3. The Performer

-Spread your fingers wide and stretch your arms up to the sky making a V shape with your upper body.
+Spread your fingers wide and stretch your arms up to the sky, making a V shape with your upper body.
 Imagine you’re a marathon runner who just reached the finish line.

 4. The Boss

 Sit in a chair and bring your hands behind your head.
-Lift your legs up on the desk in front of you and remind yourself that you’re in charge of your own life.
+Lift your legs on the desk in front of you and remind yourself that you’re in charge of your own life.

 5. The Mr. Clean